 Programs and Services

 The Spahr Center provides services and support for LGBTQ youth, adults, seniors and families and for people living with and affected by HIV.
-Most services are provided at our offices in downtown San Rafael, but we also reach out to schools, senior centers and other community agencies in Marin.
+Most services are provided at our offices; however we also have offsite groups and programming available at schools, senior centers and other community agencies in Marin.

 We have LGBTQ programs and services for youth, adults, seniors and families including social and support groups and activities, counseling, classroom education, cultural competency training and much more.
 Click any of the links below for more information or call us with your questions.

 Youth Programs & Services

 We have drop in groups in Novato, Mill Valley and San Rafael including our new Latinx group; our youth advisory committee, Q’d In! meets twice a month and plans other fun activities for LGBT youth in Marin.